Mr3ENTLEY/PS-Commander/README.md

 ## Features

-- Execute predefined PowerShell commands with a single click.
+- Execute predefined PowerShell commands using a GUI.
 - View detailed system information and hardware configurations.
 - Export command results to CSV files.
 - Toggle between command and help mode for PowerShell commands.